Get Through Those "Boring" Workouts: How To Make Exercise Fun

 You might surprise yourself and have fun, but the chances are slim.
 If you've already made up your mind that something is going to be terribly boring, you won't even make an effort to make it fun.

 Nine times out of ten, that seals the deal and you're sure to end up hating it.

 Next time a workout is coming up, acknowledge it as a workout that is an essential piece of your health plan.

 Let me explain from my lens.

-Cross training (engaging in a different type of exercise to improve performance in one's main sport, also known as the bane of my existence), can be an extremely important part of training as a runner.
+Cross-training (engaging in a different type of exercise to improve performance in one's main sport, also known as the bane of my existence), can be an extremely important part of training as a runner.

-For years, I've been trying to get good quality cross training in but instead, I half-heartedly drag my feet through it.
+For years, I've been trying to do quality cross-training but instead, I half-heartedly drag my feet through it.

 This mindset auto-categorized these days as less important than my other workouts, as something that could simply be skipped or done with apathy.
 Yes, it can be a recovery day.
 No, that doesn't mean I should skip it or not give any effort at all.